 So why the full moon, one may ask?
 In Nordic folk traditions, a remnant of this system seems crystalized in the concept of the Yule moon.
 The term is attested in Old Norse as jóla tungl, and in various derivatives in later Scandinavian folklore: Swedish 'jultungel', Norwegian 'jultangel' and 'julemaane', Danish 'jule mae', and Finnish 'joulukuu', all refer to the full moon around the time of the Epiphany, on January 6th in the Gregorian calendar, but later in the Julian.
 In other words, the first full moon of the new moon after the solstice.
 The association with the Epiphany, Nordberg adds, appears to be a Christian approximation from the older, pagan, calendrical system described above.
 Similarly, the Dísting market in Uppsala - which seems to have emerged from the pre-Christian dísablót to (from dísir, "goddesses") was indeed determined by the full moon.
 Nordberg argues that the Yule moon represents a pan-Scandinavian rule of thumb used to determine the time of the Yule blót in the pre-Christian lunisolar calendar, and that such a system of determining religious festivals would apply to the other quarters of the year as well, equating to roughly the next month of the equinoxes and solstices, in the full moon of the new moon succeeding them.
 The vætrnætr "winter nights", which marked transition from autumn to winter, and the corresponding dísablót, would have been celebrated on the full moon of the new moon, following the autumn equinox.

-As for 2018, readers would be wise to pick your finest ram and sharpen your sacrificial dagger.
-Mark your calendars for January 31st: It's the new moon of the full moon, following the winter solstice.
+As for 2019, readers would be wise to brew their beer strong and stock up for a solid feast, because January 21st holds not only the Yule Moon but a lunar eclipse!
+Remember: It’s always the new moon of the full moon, following the winter solstice.
 Personally, I'll gladly celebrate Yule twice.

 If you enjoyed this article, please consider supporting Brute Norse on Patreon